fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport performance in Pays de Gex (III).md

 	speed = minutesDay * weekday + weekday * weather

-A residual plot would show, as expected, that they are not normal:
+A residual Q-Q plot shows that they don't follow the normal distribution in the lower and higher quantiles:

 ![](/assets/tpg/residuals.png)